json724/cv-markdown/README.md

 # cv-markdown

-Track changes in CV for easy control version.
+Personal Project to track changes in my CV.

+[0.0.2]

+Changes to content.